picketapi/picket-example-gated-gallery/README.md

 ```

-11. Try it out!
+11. Try it out!<br>
 Now, when you navigate to `localhost:3000/gallery` within your browser and click logout you should be taken to the home login page.
 After logging out, if you then try going to  `localhost:3000/gallery` by typing that into your browser address bar you will again be kicked out back to the home login page because you are not authenticated and authorized.
 If you try logging in with a wallet that doesn’t have the necessary tokens and token balance you’ll see the same result.

 Only logging in with a wallet that has the necessary token balance that you required (in this example that is 1 cryptokitty) will be able to see the gallery.

 Congratulations!
 You’ve created a fully functional token gated gallery that is only accessible to users who have the necessary token.
 You can token gate any page using these same methods.

 Check out our other examples to see how you can token gate api endpoints in order to token gate resources themselves.
 This can be paired with this technique for added security or done on its own to token gate any api endpoint.